FACT FOCUS

 government is also committed to facilitating INGOs in

-their efforts to establish a presence in Taiwan, providing
+their efforts to establish a presence in Taiwan, fostering

-a more enabling environment for the further promotion
+an environment conducive to the further promotion of